ACCESS-Community-Hub/decoding-om3/documentation/docs/pages/season1.md

 There is not a good universal rule to identify the “lumps and bumps”.
 Sometimes it is obvious but sometimes it isn’t and it can be helpful to ask some friends for their opinions.

-## How to contribute code back to MOM6: writing diagnostics
+## Part 1: How to contribute code back to MOM6

-Date: 23/04/2026
+Date: 23/04/2026.

-Presenter: Josef Bisits (@jbisits)
+Presenter: Josef Bisits (@jbisits).

 Benefits:

  - allows for online calculation (very precise);